 • Most information as well as online banking is available in both Portuguese and English.

-• They have well located branches, including one in Chiado, Lisbon.
-The staff speaks excellent English.
+• They have well-located branches, including one centrally located in Chiado, Lisbon.
+Although I personally prefer the Amoreiras mall location.

 • They are a subsidiary of the largest private bank in Portugal (BCP) which means you can deposit cash in all of Millennium BCP’s ATMs

-• It’s a paperless bank, so they won’t send you all sorts of annoying mail
+• It’s a paperless bank, so they won’t send you all sorts of annoying snail mail

 • The people I asked in Portugal all recommended the bank

-Another bank with a similar cost structure is Banco CTT (CTT is the Portuguese postal service), but one big drawback is the lack of an English language website and online banking facilities.
+Another bank with an affordable (but not completely free) offering is Banco CTT (CTT is the Portuguese postal service), but one potential drawback is the lack of an English language website.

 So for the rest of this guide, I will be presenting the steps for opening an account with ActivoBank.